cloudxabide/tech-notes/AKS/azure_cni_powered_by_cilium.md

 ## What’s in store for Cilium with Azure CNI powered by Cilium?

-Our sales and SE team has to be apprised or be aware of this in particular as this will define the use cases that they can upsell:

 Azure CNI offers two IP addressing options for pods: the traditional configuration that assigns VNet IPs to pods and Overlay networking.
 The choice of which option to use for your AKS cluster is a balance between flexibility and advanced configuration needs.
 The following considerations help outline when each network model may be the most appropriate.

 **Use Overlay networking when**: